How To Start A Hedge Fund

 So you want to start a hedge fund.
 The process can be lucrative if successful.
-There are hedge funds which were so powerful they could cripple certain countries.
-At a smaller level, a hedge fund allows a group of investors to come together and combine resources for a common investing goal.
+At a basic level, a hedge fund allows a group of investors to come together and combine resources for a common investing goal.
 Read on to find out on how to start a hedge fund.

 What is a hedge fund